T

 $2–$4

-A small, baked pastry filled with minced lamb and onions, originating from the Karaite community.
-Crispy on the outside and savory on the inside, they are a popular snack or light meal.
+A small, savory pastry filled with minced lamb and onions, traditionally associated with the Karaite community.
+These are flavorful, portable snacks or light meals.

 Where locals eat — best neighborhoods